Amitvardi/Lab-Project/README.md

 Education.field- the key field under the column Education in linkedin/people table.

-General subject - the subject according to which we would like to classify the profiles, we will classify each record if it belongs to any subject and subject according to Education.field.
+General subject - the subject according to which we would like to classify the profiles.
 Examples of General subject:
 Mathematics, physics, education and more..

-Later for these general subjects we will collect courses on their subject.
+Later for these general subjects we will collect relevant courses.

 We will classify Education.field according to each General subject (for example, mathematics, philosophy, etc.).
 We will go over all the General subject and for each General subject we will create two types of labels:

-Label 1 - to which all the records that are under the general subject will belong.
+Label 1 -All records that belong to this general subject.

-Label 0 - records that belong to another general topic.
+Label 0 - All records that do not belong to this general subject.

 How will we categorize the data into the above labels?

-We run an example for the simplicity of the explanation, for example now we would like to classify to the general topic "medicine" records to 0 or 1
+We run an example for the simplicity of the explanation, for example now we would like to classify the general topic "medicine" records to 0 or 1
 We distinguish between two types of records:

 1. Records that can be unequivocally determined to which general subject they belong (for example if 'Education.field=medicine ), it obviously belongs to the general subject of medicine.
-  We will also add to these records a number of topics included in medicine (for example if 'Education.field'=doctor,nurse.. ).
+  We will also add to these records a number of topics included in medicine (for example if 'Education.field' contain doctor,nurse.. ).

-In the picture is another example of the way we create type 1 records:
+In the picture is another example of the way we create type 1 records for the general subject Economy:

 | <img src="python\photos\economy_example.jpeg" width=35%>|